cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 For more information, see [About Domains, Subdomains and Routes](./domains-routes.html)

-## <a id='options'></a>Step 5: Determine Deployment Options ##
+## <a id='options'></a>Step 4: Determine Deployment Options ##

 Before you deploy, you need to decide on the following:

 * **Name**: You can use any series of alpha-numeric characters, without spaces, as the name of your application.
-* **Instances**: Generally speaking, the more instances you run, the less likely your application will be to have downtime.
+* **Instances**: Generally speaking, the more instances you run, the less downtime your application is likely to have.
 If your application is still in development, running a single instance makes it easier to troubleshoot.
 For any production application, you should run a minimum of two instances.
 * **Memory Limit**: The maximum amount of memory that each instance of your application is allowed to consume.
-If an instance exceeds this limit, the instance will be restarted.
+If an instance exceeds this limit, the instance is restarted.
-If the instance has to be restarted too often, it will be terminated.
+If the instance has to be restarted too often, it is terminated.
 To prevent this we recommend being generous with your memory limit.
-* **Start Command**: This is the command that Cloud Foundry will use to start each instance of your application.
+* **Start Command**: This is the command that Cloud Foundry uses to start each instance of your application.
 This start command varies by application framework.
-* **URL and Domain**: `cf` will prompt you for both a URL and a domain.
+* **URL and Domain**: `cf` prompts you for both a URL and a domain.
-The URL is the subdomain for your application and it will be hosted at the primary domain you choose.
+The URL is the subdomain for your application.
+It is hosted at the primary domain you choose.
 The combination of the URL and domain must be globally unique.
-* **Services**: `cf` will ask you if you want to create and bind one or more services (such as MySQL) to your application.
+* **Services**: `cf` asks whether you want to create and bind one or more services (such as MySQL) to your application.
 You can respond "yes" to create and bind services during the push process, or, if you prefer, create and bind services after deployment.

 ### <a id='defining-options'></a>Defining Deployment Options ###

-You can define deployment options on the command line, interactively, or in a manifest file.
+You can define deployment options on the command line or in a manifest file.
 The first time you run `cf push` for an application, unless you provide deployment options on the command line, cf looks for `manifest.yml` in the current working directory.
-If the manifest file does not exist, cf prompts you to supply the deployment settings interactively.
-After you supply the qualifiers required to push an application, cf offers to save the configuration.
-If you accept, the settings you chose are saved in the current working directory in `manifest.yml`.

 When you redeploy an application, cf does _not_ refer to `manifest.yml` for deployment settings.
 Instead, cf deploys the application with the currently active deployment settings.
-If you want to apply the settings in the manifest on a subsequent push, use the `--reset` option.
 For more information, see [Application Manifests](./manifest.html).

 When you deploy an application while it is running, `cf` stops all instances of